-3.1368 Reducing the emissions of greenhouse gases is a key policy at international, national, regional and local level.
+- 3.138 Reducing the emissions of greenhouse gases is a key policy at international, national, regional and local level.
 The Climate Change (Scotland) Act 2009 creates a legal framework for the delivery of greenhouse gas emissions reductions in Scotland.
 Section 72 of that Act requires planning authorities to include policies in their LDPs to ensure that all new buildings avoid a specified and rising proportion of the projected greenhouse gas emissions from their use.
 This can be achieved through the installation and operation of low and zero-carbon generating technologies (LZCGT).
-Scottish Planning Policy (SPP) reaffirms this specific legislative requirement, which aligns closely with the SPP recommendation that development plans require the siting, design and layout of all new development to limit likely greenhouse gas emissions.
-Scottish Planning Policy supports the planning system in reducing emissions and energy use in new buildings, promoting development that is resource efficient, and maximising the efficiency of the use of resources through natural or technological means.

-3.1379 Scottish Building Standards set mandatory minimum carbon reduction standards for new buildings.
-In 2007, the Sullivan Report for the Scottish Government recommended staged improvements in energy standards for new buildings beyond 2007 standards - 30% by 2010, 60% by 2013, net zero carbon by 2016/17 and total life zero carbon by 2030.
-While the 30% improvement applies from October 2010, due to challenging economic conditions the Scottish Ministers have postponed the further review due in 2013 until 2014, with implementation of this review to proceed in 2015.
-This aligned with the Sullivan Panel review which reported in 2013, recommending that the target of achieving net zero carbon by 2016/17 be delayed.
-The Strategic Development Plan has also extended its target date for all new buildings to be carbon neutral from 2016 to 2020.
+Scottish Planning Policy supports the planning system in reducing emissions and energy use in new buildings, promoting development that is resource efficient, and maximising the efficiency of the use of resources through natural or technological means. - 3.139 Scottish Building Standards set mandatory minimum carbon reduction standards for new buildings.
+In 2007, the Sullivan Report for the Scottish Government recommended staged improvements in energy standards for new buildings beyond 2007 standards 30% by 2010, 60% by 2013, net zero carbon by 2016/17 and total life zero carbon by 2030.
 While the 30% improvement applies from October 2010, in view of the economic downturn Scottish Ministers requested that the Sullivan Panel reconvene to revisit some of their original recommendations.
 The output was the publication of a 2013 update to the Sullivan Report.
-In accordance with the recommendations of the update, revised building standards will be introduced from October 2015.

-3.138140 The revision of the Scottish Planning Policy in 2014 has emphasized the importance of Energy Efficiency and noted that development plans should support new developments which delivery energy efficiency.
-This update mirrored the Sullivan Panel 2013 update, which noted that a preventative approach should be taken to energy use in buildings, using energy saving through insulation or 'fabric first' improvements supported by LZCGT's.

-3.13941 The Climate Change (Scotland) Act 2009 requires this Plan to specify how a proportion of the mandatory Building Standards carbon reduction standard should be met through the installation and operation of low and zero carbon generating technologies (LZCGTs), using naturally occurring resources or weather systems to produce energy.
-Policy R7 through Supplementary Guidance specifies the minimum proportion of the mandatory carbon reduction standard to be met by the installation and operation of LZCGTs.

-3.1402 The Strategic Development Plan has identified the level of water use in the region as unsustainable.
+In accordance with the recommendations of the update, revised building standards will be introduced from October 2015. - 3.140 The revision of the Scottish Planning Policy in 2014 has emphasized the importance of Energy Efficiency and noted that development plans should support new developments which delivery energy efficiency.
+This update mirrored the Sullivan Panel 2013 update, which noted that a preventative approach should be taken to energy use in buildings, using energy saving through insulation or 'fabric first' improvements supported by LZCGT's. - 3.141 The Climate Change (Scotland) Act 2009 requires this Plan to specify how a proportion of the mandatory Building Standards carbon reduction standard should be met through the installation and operation of low and zero carbon generating technologies (LZCGTs), using naturally occurring resources or weather systems to produce energy.
+Policy R7 through Supplementary Guidance specifies the minimum proportion of the mandatory carbon reduction standard to be met by the installation and operation of LZCGTs. - 3.142 The Strategic Development Plan has identified the level of water use in the region as unsustainable.
 With the significant economic growth which the North East is experiencing, and the projected population growth, pressure for this resource will only increase.
 At present Aberdeen's water is abstracted from the River Dee, which is a Special Area of Conservation (a European Protected Site).
 The Strategic Development Plan notes that this combination of population and economic growth, along with the effects of climate change, may have a long term impact on extraction rates from the River Dee.
 To alleviate this pressure it will be necessary to manage the use of this resource through increased water efficiency.
 Supplementary Guidance set outs the measures necessary to achieve this.